developerburakgul/OBCalendarDemoPrivate/README.md

 - ... bla bla

 ## Example Usage and Tutorial
+- You can visit for the <a href="https://developerburakgul.github.io/OBCalendarDemoPrivate/documentation/obiletcalendar" target="_blank">documentation</a>
-- You can visit for the <a href="https://developerburakgul.github.io/OBCalendarDemoPrivate/tutorials/obiletcalendar" target="_blank">tutorial.</a> step by step
+- You can visit for the <a href="https://developerburakgul.github.io/OBCalendarDemoPrivate/tutorials/obiletcalendar" target="_blank">tutorial</a> step by step